NG-ZORRO/ng-zorro-antd/components/code-editor/doc/index.en-US.md

 ],
 ```

-Or you can provide an `assetsRoot` to determine where should the component load resources of monaco editor.
+> If you are going to use static loading (which we will explain in detail at the bottom of this page), you don't need to modify angular.json file.

 And don't forget to install `monaco-editor`.